Umm Tuba: Jordan

 Many refugees came to Umm Tuba after the 1948 Arab–Israeli War.

 The Jordanian census of 1961 found 543 inhabitants.

-1967-present
+Israel

+20th century

 After the Six-Day War in 1967, Umm Tuba has been under Israeli occupation.

 After the 1995 accords 40% of Sur Baher/Umm Tuba land is defined as being in Area A, 3% in Area B, while the remaining 57% is in Area C. In 1997, Israel confiscated 354 dunams of land from Umm Tuba for the Israeli settlements of Har Homa.

-Education
+21st century

 In 2005, a minefield on the outskirts of Sur Baher was cleared of hundreds of Jordanian mines by Israel to ready the site for the construction of a new high school, which serves both Sur Baher and Umm Tuba.